cmoulliard/playbook-doc/generated.md

-# Play with our list of Developer's features
+# Play with our list of Playbooks

 ## Roles - Features